Is China worth the trouble?

 Despite qualms about China, many outdoor companies say it’s not good for business to leave.
 For starters, the work is usually fast and high quality.
 Of course, not every company’s experience in China is the same because not every supply chain is the same, says Lovely, the economics professor.
 Small companies that don’t require much sophistication, or don’t need many subcontractors to make their products, can pick up and move rather quickly in the face of headwinds, she says.
 Meanwhile, very large multinational companies (Samsung, for example) may be able to shift production to another factory they own elsewhere, if trouble strikes.
 But a lot of outdoor companies probably fall in between the two, she says.
 Their products require knowledge to make, perhaps specialized equipment and techniques, a mature supplier system, and contractors and subcontractors.
 Finding this elsewhere is not easy, she says.
 That makes China “sticky,” as it were.

 Big Agnes manufactures throughout Southeast Asia, including in the Philippines for furniture and, more recently, in Vietnam for stuff sacks.
 But the Colorado-based company has no plans to move production of its well-regarded sleeping bags and tents, the latter of which can command $700 or more, out of China, says founder Bill Gamber.
 “The best sleeping bag manufacturers in the world are in China.
-Same goes for tents,” Gamber says.
+Same goes for tents,” Gamber said.
 In 2019, 95 percent of all down sleeping bags imported to the U.S.—and nearly 90 percent of all kinds of sleeping bags—came from China, according to statistics from the International Trade Commission.

 More than a physical factory and skilled workers keep Big Agnes in China, however.
-“A really high-end, ultralight backpacking tent is not as complicated as an electric car,” Gamber acknowledges.
+“A really high-end, ultralight backpacking tent is not as complicated as an electric car,” Gamber acknowledged.
 “But our supply chain is very specific for building a very specialized tent.”
 Big Agnes’s manufacturer leans on an ecosystem of suppliers.
-“We’ve been working with both our factory and fabric supplier for 20 years,” he says.
+“We’ve been working with both our factory and fabric supplier for 20 years,” he said.
 “It would take years to rebuild what we’ve done.”

 Such talk of “relationships” is not mushy sentiment; a relationship can save you money, says Gail Ross, chief operating officer of Krimson Klover, whose apparel company continues to work with the same factory in China that it has for a decade, even as some of the brand’s manufacturing of sweaters and other clothing has shifted elsewhere.
 “I can say, ‘Hey, do you remember that silhouette from five years ago?
-I want you to haul that out, and do this, this, and this with it,’” Ross says.
+I want you to haul that out, and do this, this, and this with it,’” Ross said.
 Less back-and-forth with a factory owner translates into less time and money spent air shipping prototypes.
 And a longstanding relationship means Ross only goes to the factory in person twice a year.
 “With brand-new factories, we need to go three, maybe four times a year.”

 A small company like Krimson Klover also found something else when shopping around for alternative manufacturing options: “There are other countries—Indonesia, Vietnam—that are really great at cut-and-sew and printing.
 But the minimums are much higher,” Ross says.
 So, for now, the same Chinese factory that gets the “carrot” of her fall business is willing to accept the “stick” of her tiny spring production.

 And then there are cultural differences that can work in China’s favor.
-In China, “a normal shift is 12 hours,” says Wolf of Fireside Outdoor.
+In China, “a normal shift is 12 hours,” said Wolf of Fireside Outdoor.
 “They work seven days a week.
 And then they really, really enjoy their holidays.”
-He adds, “What we’re seeing in Vietnam, and we also saw this in the Philippines, is that they have a different work ethic.
+He added, “What we’re seeing in Vietnam, and we also saw this in the Philippines, is that they have a different work ethic.
 In Vietnam we’re having challenges where an employee won’t show up for three days.
 Then he just shows up on the fourth day and says, ‘Here I am.’
 It’s hard to do a production line when someone doesn’t show up at their post.”

 In China, workers historically have been more willing to move where the work is, says Neil Burch, who has 35 years of experience manufacturing in Asia and today is president of the North American group of Joinease, which designs, manufactures, and does market research for drinkware for the suppliers to Nike, Gatorade, and Brita.
-“But in Vietnam, they kind of want to live at [or near] home,” he says, which can cause issues for manufacturers in locating and moving factories.
+“But in Vietnam, they kind of want to live at [or near] home,” he said, which can cause issues for manufacturers in locating and moving factories.
 Burch says his company has looked at Vietnam, and could establish a factory there eventually.
 But not yet.

 And China is not alone in wrestling with issues of human and workers’ rights.
 Ethical ratings in Malaysia, Vietnam, and the Philippines have been “slipping,” according to the consultant QIMA, and factory safety can be poor.
 (One outdoor company executive says she wasn’t comfortable leaving China for another country, where working conditions and human rights would be even harder for her to track.)